cnorm35/blog/source/one-month-rails-psl/index.markdown

 This way, you can have this example application running and open in your browser at the same time as your own version of the Pintersting application.

-If you're having problems getting the example applicaiton to run, check out the [documentation](https://github.com/cnorm35/one_month_rails_psl) on the github page for some extra info.
+If you're having problems getting the example application to run, check out the [documentation](https://github.com/cnorm35/one_month_rails_psl) on the github page for some extra info.

 Hopefully, this will make it a little easier to see the end results from the lessons and allow you to keep moving forward in the course.

+Once your finished with the One Month Rails course, I highly recommend checking out the [Rails Tutorial](http://railstutorial.org/book) from Michael Hartl.
+He takes you through the process of building a twitter clone step-by-step.
+There is also a nice introduction to getting started with testing.